 For the PyTorch 1.6 release, developers at NVIDIA and Facebook moved mixed precision functionality into PyTorch core as the AMP package,

 MONAI workflows can easily set

 SupervisedEvaluator during training or evaluation to enable/disable AMP.
-And we tried to compare the training speed if AMP ON/OFF on Tesla V100 GPU with CUDA 11 and PyTorch 1.6, got some benchmark for reference:
+And we tried to compare the training speed if AMP ON/OFF on NVIDIA V100 GPU with CUDA 11 and PyTorch 1.6, got some benchmark for reference: